 A few favourites…

 Favourite town: Hard to say, but if I could only pick one town it would be Gulgong!
 The fact that my morning there received a full article is a sign!
-I also Canowindra for an authentic local and slightly rundown town and also West Wyalong.
+I also loved Canowindra for an authentic local and slightly rundown town and West Wyalong.
 Ah! obviously, the towns with curvy main streets are special to me!

 Friendliest town: Without a doubt it was Beechworth!
 But West Wyalong is a strong second place.